timiskhakov/timiskhakov.github.io/posts/haystacks-needles-and-hardware-intrinsics.md

 For our solution, we will use an algorithm described in Wojciech Muła's [SIMD-friendly algorithms for substring searching](http://0x80.pl/articles/simd-strfind.html#algorithm-1-generic-simd).
 It's based on the naive string-search algorithm that's modified for SIMD usage.

 1. We load the first and last characters of the needle into `needleFirst` and `needleLast` vectors.
 2. We go through the haystack block by block.
+A block has the same size as a vector.
 With each iteration, we’re loading data into two vectors: the first one starts with the beginning of the block, the second one starts with the offset of the needle length minus one.
 We call them `blockFirst` and `blockLast`.
 3. Next, we compare `needleFirst` with `blockFirst`, and `needleLast` with `blockLast`, storing results into `matchFirst` and `matchLast` respectively.
 4. Then we perform the bitwise AND operation and save it to the `and` vector.
 5. Finally, we compute the mask of `and`.
-If the mask is equal to `0`, there is no match found, we carry on processing next block.
+If the mask is equal to `0`, there is no match found, we carry on processing the next block.
 Otherwise, we have potential candidates.
-For each mask's bit set to `1`, we extract its position, calculate the first and last indices of the potential candidate within the haystack, and perform candidate's character by character comparison against the needle.
+For each mask's bit set to `1`, we extract its position, calculate the first and last indices of the candidate within the haystack, and perform candidate's character by character comparison against the needle.

 It might sound complex, but let's try it out on an example and see that it's actually a quite simple approach.
 Say, we have this string as a haystack: `cake is a lie`.
 The needle we are looking for is the word `is`.